 - understand the definitions, part of speech, synonyms and antonyms

-- utilize the words correctly in written and verbal communication
+- utilize the words correctly and effectively in written and verbal communication

-- know various forms and tenses of the words
+- identify and use various forms and tenses of the words

 Challenge yourself to use the words – in conversations with friends and teachers, your parents, and pretty much anyone else you want to impress!
 Use the words in any writing you do for any of your classes!
 And by all means, point it out when you hear the word or see the word not just in school but also out in the wider world.